 - Module code and module title.
 Insert a blank row at the top of the spreadsheet and type in the module code and title.
 (Select the top row, right-click and select Insert).

 - Student last name, first name and ID.
 This will be automatically contained within the downloaded spreadsheet.
 (The spreadsheet must be sorted alphabetically by student last name).

 - Task number and weighting in task order.
 Rename each column header to identify the relevant task number and weighting and arrange in task order as on the agreed module descriptor.
-Subtask marks should be aggregated and calculated at the task level before returning to Student Administration – individual subtask marks should not be returned.
+Subtask marks should be aggregated and calculated at the task level before returning to Academic Administration – individual subtask marks should not be returned.

 Step 9: Delete all other columns (e.g. student usercode, last accessed, availability, calculated columns not at the task level, columns containing non-numerical marks, subtask and formative mark columns, and columns containing non-assessment information).

 Step 10: Check and correct student marks as follows: